 Where can you have your well water tested?

-In addition to once a year, you should also have your well water tested when:
+Remember: You should have your well water tested at any time when:

 - A new well is drilled or if you have had maintenance done on your existing well